|

 341

-Biology of Fungi or Bio 329 Medical Mycology is offered along with their accompanying lab
+Biology of Fungi or Bio 329 Medical

 sections, Bio 141L Biology of Fungi Laboratory and Bio 129L Medical Mycology Laboratory.

-Here, you'll find bulletins, syllabi, lecture
+you'll find bulletins, syllabi, lecture notes,

 supplement and enhance the learning experience of those students taking his courses, as

-well as provide information and insight to those individuals interested in the field of
+that might be useful to individuals interested in the field of

 mycology. |